-- 1. Ensure correct polarity of the connections from the battery cabinet to the battery input terminals (BAT+, BAT-) in the UPS cabinet.
-That is, (BAT+) to (+) and (BAT-) to (-). - 2.
+- 1. Ensure correct polarity of the connections from the battery cabinet to the battery input terminals (BAT+, BAT-) in the UPS cabinet. - 2.
 Do not reconnect these links and do not close the battery breaker before authorized to do so by the service engineer. - 3.
 Refit all protective covers removed for cable installation.